brahm-vis/Jquery-to-Vanilla-Javascript-Convert/README.md

 # Jquery-to-Vanilla-Javascript-Convert
-This Javascript Library can be used to convert Jquery codes to Vanilla Js Codes . jQuery is a vast and extensive library, and while we've made an effort to cover a comprehensive set of functions, there may be some functions that we missed in the conversion.
-Together we can improve it.
-Help us to improve it..
+This JavaScript library facilitates the conversion of jQuery code to Vanilla JavaScript.
+While jQuery is a powerful and extensive library, moving to Vanilla JavaScript can enhance performance and reduce load times.
+We've covered a comprehensive set of functions, but there may be some functions that we missed.
+We welcome contributions to help improve and expand the library.

+How to Contribute:
+1. Fork the Repository: Start by forking the repository to your own GitHub account.
+2. Clone the Repository: Clone the repository to your local machine using git clone.
+3. Make Changes: Make the necessary changes or additions to the conversion functions.
+4. Test Your Changes: Ensure your changes work correctly by running tests.
+5. Submit a Pull Request: Submit a pull request with a clear description of the changes you've made.

+Contributors:
+Feel free to join us in improving this library!
+Your contributions are valuable and appreciated.